MoCRA: Fragrance Allergens

 What should you do now?

-You can get ready now by checking if any of your products contain those allergens at a high enough level to trigger the need to declare them on your product label.
+You can get ready now by checking if any of your products contain those allergens at a high enough level to trigger the need to declare them on your product label based on the existing standards for other countries.
 If you use essential oils, it can take some detailed math to work it out.

 The EU has named an additional 56 fragrance allergens that will also need to be declared on cosmetic product labels.
 The deadline for label compliance for those new allergens is 2026.
 It’s possible (but unlikely) that the FDA will include all those fragrance allergens as well.